Stornoway ferry

 A Gaelic expression, meaning Spirit of the Sea

 The proposed project is set in an area approximately 5-13 kilometres off the west coast of the Isle of Lewis.
-With a potential capacity of around 900MW, it could meet the average annual electricity needs of around 815,000 Scottish homes and save more than 1.36 million tonnes of harmful CO2 emissions every year.
+With a potential capacity of around 900MW, it could meet the average annual electricity needs of around 1.2 million Scottish homes and save more than 1.7 million tonnes of harmful CO2 emissions every year.

 A Norse word meaning ‘Isles on the edge of the sea’ and believed to be where the word Hebrides was derived from.